WASM Binding Overview

 openai | reqwest (HTTP) | Requires a full async HTTP client (tokio + TLS) |

-These dependencies are excluded from the WASM build via feature flags
+(They are excluded from the WASM build via the embeddings-candle /

 Compute embeddings on the JavaScript side and pass precomputed vectors